Linus-Mussmaecher/rucola/README.md

 Rucola can be launched from your command line with the `rucola` command.

 > [!TIP]
 > For more information on possible configuration options, features and usage tips, see the [GitHub Wiki](https://github.com/Linus-Mussmaecher/rucola/wiki).

+### Configuration
+Rucola requires three configuation files:
+ - `config.toml`: The main TOML configuration file.
+See [the Wiki](https://github.com/Linus-Mussmaecher/rucola/wiki/Configuration) for its entries.
+ - `<style>.toml`: A TOML style file to customize the appearance of rucola itself.
+The exact name is given in `config.toml`.
+See [the Wiki](https://github.com/Linus-Mussmaecher/rucola/wiki/Style) for its entries.
+ - `<cssstyle>.css`: A CSS style file to customize the appearance of the HTML files created when converting markdown notes.

+One default config file, 2 TOML style files (light & dark theme) and 2 CSS style files (light & dark theme) can be found in this repository's [`default_config`](https://github.com/Linus-Mussmaecher/rucola/tree/main/default-config) folder.
+These files should be installed on your system by any install method into rucola's default config folder.
+See [the Wiki](https://github.com/Linus-Mussmaecher/rucola/wiki/Configuration) for that folders expected location.

 ## Technology
 Rucola is implemented using the [ratatui](https://ratatui.rs) framework in [Rust](https://www.rust-lang.org/).
 Markdown parsing is done via [comrak](https://github.com/kivikakk/comrak).